erm

 Auditing Core ERM

-Around 80 students take Core ERM for credit each year, but the MRB lecture theatre seats 120.
+Between 80 and 90 students take Core ERM for credit each year, but the MRB lecture theatre seats 120.
 Provided that there’s space left in the room, any member of the university is most welcome to attend my lectures without asking for permission in advance.
 I ask only that you respect the following guidelines.
 First, please sit in the back row if you’re auditing so that I can more easily gauge attendance etc. Second, the Drop-In Surgeries are only for students who are taking the course for credit.
 Third, Core ERM lectures are fairly interactive: I and the GTAs will circulate to help students who encounter difficulties while working on the exercises.
 I won’t go so far as to say that we won’t help you if you’re auditing, but we will need to prioritize the students who are taking the course for credit.